-It is advisable to go through testosterone therapy only if low testosterone levels begin to significantly affect your daily life because there are multiple side effects and long-term risks of TRT.
-According to a study in Endocrine Abstracts,
+It is advisable to go through testosterone therapy only if low testosterone levels significantly affect your daily life because there are multiple side effects and long-term risks of TRT.

-TRT appears to be useful for certain issues, although there are various side effects.
-The best choice is to consult your doctor and other medical specialists to get a full understanding of your situation before proceeding.
+TRT appears useful for certain issues, although there are various side effects.
+The best choice is to consult your doctor and other medical specialists to fully understand your situation before proceeding.